dkim616/Pong/README.md

-Pong
+##Pong
-====
+##In Progress

-This is a basic pong game created for practice and to learn the SDL2 library.
+Author: Daniel Kim

-Further features may be added in the future.
+This is a basic pong game written in C++ to learn the SDL2 library and practice game development.